Bell Peppers Growing Stages (with Pictures): Plant Life Cycle & Timeline

 How Deep Do Bell Pepper Roots Grow?

-Bell pepper roots are shallow to medium depth, growing about 8-18″ deep and about as wide.
-Bell peppers started indoors in pots will have about 4-inch deep roots when transplanted and will usually grow deeper than bell peppers started from seed.
-If you’re growing them in a pot, you want it to be at least 12 inches deep.
+Bell pepper roots are shallow to medium-depth, growing about 8–18 inches deep and about as wide.
+Bell peppers started indoors in pots will have about 4-inch-deep roots when transplanted.
+They usually grow deeper than bell peppers started from seed.

-Water bell peppers with 1″ of water a week during vegetative growth.
-Once flowering starts, through the time bell peppers start to reach their full-size, water with 2″ of water a week.
+Water bell peppers with 1 inch of water a week during vegetative growth.
+Once flowering starts, through the time bell peppers start to reach their full size, water with 2″ of water a week.

 How Tall Do Bell Pepper Plants Grow?